 Sweet potatoes pack a nutritional punch and come loaded with vitamins, minerals, and fiber.
 All of its parts serve our well-being and fight disease by keeping cancer at bay, helping manage diabetes, boosting immunity and guarding prostate health.
 They are a heart and waist-friendly vegetable, improve our skin and even protect our peepers.

-Black radishes are a root vegetable with a black skin and white flesh.
+Black radish is a root vegetable with a black skin and white flesh.
 Incorporate black radish in your diet to treat cough, detoxify your blood and liver, regulate blood pressure, and prevent constipation.
 Black radish is also believed to aid weight loss and reduce cholesterol levels.
 It's also believed that black radish has the potential to prevent cancer.

 Passing hard and dry bowels can be painful for babies.
 However, giving them fiber-rich foods and sufficient water can prevent constipation.
 Foods like rice cereals, potatoes, cow's milk, and carrots are difficult to digest.
 Even though applesauce and bananas are good for relieving constipation, an excess of it can lead to constipation.
 Unripe bananas and applesauce contain pectin that draws water from the intestines, making the bowels firmer.

 Reheated leftovers can raise disease risk, especially when not cooked or stored right.
 Refrigerate potatoes right after cooking to prevent botulism and refrigerate chicken and eggs within 2 hours of cooking.
 Reheat them evenly and thoroughly at 165°F. While leftover oil must always be discarded, you can refrigerate cooked rice and mushrooms soon after cooking and preserve for a day.